 HI/RS/AH/HU 280 (4 credits)

-Date: May 2018
+Date: May 2019

 This program offers students first-hand experience of living at the place of SMC's origins in Burgundy – a 12th-century abbey – while studying medieval history and culture in its original context.
 Classes held every other day in Pontigny prepare students for site visits the next day to castles, churches, cathedrals, battlefields, abbeys, archeological excavations, towns and cities, museums and libraries.
 In this way reading, studying and exploring the material remains of this culture are integrated.

 Terryl Kinder (Distinguished Visiting Professor of Fine Arts), a practicing medieval archeologist, lives in the town of Pontigny and speaks fluent French.
 The places the students will visit are an integral part of her research and some are not otherwise open to the public.

 Professor Terryl Kinder, email@example.com